cbalan/k101/doc/3_deployments.md

 Check the pods.
 Look for errors.
 What do you see?

       kubectl get pods -o wide

+Check the rollout status again

+    kubectl rollout status deployment.v1.apps/nginx-deployment

+We can see the rollout has stopped as it has passsed the timeout limit we set

+    Waiting for deployment "nginx-deployment" rollout to finish: 2 out of 10 new replicas have been updated...
+    error: deployment "nginx-deployment" exceeded its progress deadline

 We can check the rollout history